IBE160/simple-todo/docs/prd.md

 so that I can add items to my to-do list.

 **Acceptance Criteria:**
-1. A user can input a task description.
+1. A protected API endpoint (e.g., `POST /tasks`) exists that accepts a description, category, and deadline.
-2. A user can select a category for the task (e.g., Academics, Work, Personal).
+2. The endpoint validates the input and creates a new task record in the database, linking it to the authenticated user.
-3. A user can set a deadline for the task.
+3. The new task is assigned a default status of 'To Do'.
-4. A task is created with a default status (e.g., 'To Do').
+4. A form exists on the main dashboard of the Next.js app for creating a new task.
-5. The newly created task appears on the user's task list.
+5. Submitting the form calls the API and the new task appears on the user's task list without needing a page refresh.

 ### Story 3.2: View Task List